Unzor/asciiscript/README.md

-# asciicode
+# asciiscript
 A simple and minimalistic program that translates ASCII chars to a string and then evaluates them.

 # How it works:
 #1: It splits every space into an object

 #2: Parse each entry as a number

 #3: Get the letter from each char code

 #4: Combine all the letters

 #5: Translate to JavaScript

 #6: Evaluate them in a JavaScript sandbox

 # Future releases
-Asciicode is currently only for browser, later it will be released to other programming languages, like Python, NodeJS, C++, etc.
+Asciiscript is currently only for browser, later it will be released to other programming languages, like Python, NodeJS, C++, etc.

 # How to use
 ```